bphelp/custom_toolbar/readme.txt

 1.)
 Add name of person sending friend request and messages beside the count as well as the greeting.
 Example: You have 1 friend request from USER1, You have 2 messages from USER2

 2.)
-Add avatar of person sending the friend request or message to to left of the notification.
+Add avatar of person sending the friend request or message to to left in the drop-down notification.

 == Changelog ==
 = 1.0 =